jossemii/grpc-bb/README.md

 ## Abstract

-gRPCbb (pronounced "gRPC BiggerBuffer") is an extension of the gRPC protocol that allows efficient transfer of messages of any size while minimizing the impact on performance.
+gRPCbb (pronounced "gRPC BigBuffer") is an extension of the gRPC protocol that allows efficient transfer of messages of any size while minimizing the impact on performance.
 This paper describes the structure of messages in gRPCbb and how they are managed to optimize the transmission of large data.

 ## Introduction

-The gRPC protocol is widely used for communication between distributed applications.
+The gRPC protocol is used for communication between distributed applications.
 However, its ability to efficiently transmit large messages can be limited. gRPCbb addresses this limitation by enabling the transfer of large messages while maintaining optimal performance.

 ## Messages in gRPCbb